 Raccoon control is regulated in most urban areas.
 Humane methods focus on adaptation, rather than on removal or inhumane methods.
 Where traps are used, they are live.
 However live trapping is complex.
 The animals must have proper food and water.
 Also, since raccoons are territorial, the live removal to another area will almost certainly end in either harm to the raccoon (by other raccoons), or the raccoon’s eventual return to the original location.
 Removal is also an expensive endeavour.

 The best way to avoid unwanted raccoon tenants is to make your property inaccessible.
 Discourage potential nesting spots by blocking holes in the ground, keeping the property free of large debris and making repairs to your structures as soon as you can.
 Since raccoons are opportunistic, they will seek the easiest way to make a nest.

 It is difficult to get rid of raccoons.
 They are highly intelligent.
 If they do not live on your property, but you provide a food source, they will remember it and return regularly.
 They are not fussy about their diet.
 They will eat pet food if left outside.
 Rotting fruit on the ground is a delicacy for them.
 Of course, your garbage is a potential buffet of raccoon delights.
 Remove any food sources, and raccoons will not be attracted to your property.

-If your problem persists, you will need to consult professional animal control services.
+If your problem persists, you will need to hire professional, affordable raccoon removal services.
 They will know how to deal with the problem in effective, humane ways that comply with local regulations.